 3. Gather data on customer value to know how far you can push the price

 You must, must, must know what your customer’s willingness to pay is for your product(s).
 This is just a cardinal rule of pricing, in general.
-You may not charge them at the top end of this range, because of different contributing factors (although you’ll technically be losing money), but you’ll at least know where you can push the price.
-Price optimization software is great for this, but even simply picking up the phone will do.
+You may not charge them at the top end of this range because of different contributing factors (although you’ll technically be losing money), but you’ll at least know where you can push the price.
+The price optimization software is great for this, but even simply picking up the phone will do.

 We wrote about how consumers tend to understand price changes or price conversations in a price optimization article on communication.
 Yet, understanding your customer and communicating honestly with them bears repeating.
 Price changes happen, and consumers understand, especially when justified to them.

 Not all prices are sticky; those giant white billboards at gas stations display different numbers every time I drive past.
-Depending on the sector, businesses have to make the important decision of when to alter their prices and when to keep it constant.
-It’s a balance, and either way the see-saw turns, it is important to be aware of the phenomenon of stickiness and understand its effect on any pricing strategy.
+Depending on the sector, businesses have to decide when to alter their prices and when to keep them constant.
+It’s a balance, and either way, the see-saw turns, it is important to be aware of the phenomenon of stickiness and understand its effect on any pricing strategy.

-Also, to dig deeper on developing your pricing strategy check out our Pricing Strategy ebook, sign up for one of our (free) price optimization assessments, and take a gander at our price optimization software.
+Also, to dig deeper into developing your pricing strategy, check out our Pricing Strategy ebook, sign up for one of our (free) price optimization assessments, and take a gander at our price optimization software.
 We're here to help!